JaniceBgithub/Neural_Net_19/README.md

 ## Remove second layer and neurons in first layer down to 12

-Accuracy was 0.7258 in baes case.
+Accuracy was 0.7258 in base case.

 Dropped the income amount and status with basically no change in the model - 0.7251 accuracy.
-Used a random forest and shap plot to determine feature importance.
+(Used a random forest and shap plot to determine feature importance).

+Then looked at impact of further simplifying the model and used 8 neurons in the first layer.
+Result was only a very small drop in accuracy of 0.7241.

 ![shap plot](https://github.com/JaniceBgithub/Neural_Net_19/blob/main/Resources/19.1-shap.png)

+## Best performance

+- 100 epochs
+- 2 hidden layers (12 nodes in layer 1, 8 nodes in layer 2)
+- 1st hidden layer activation - relu
+- 2nd layer activation - swish
+- dropped income amount and status

+- Result was best so far 0.7279

+- (500 epochs with above was same result 0.7279)

+## Also dropped use case in addition to income and status (others as per best performance section)

+ Result was 0.7215, add use case back in!

 ## Epochs